Causes of Bad Breath

 - Avoid tobacco use of any kind.

-- Brush your teeth, gums, and tongue with fluoride toothpaste at least twice a day.
+- Brush your teeth, gums, and tongue with a fluoride toothpaste at least twice a day.
 Make sure to reach the gum line as well as tooth surfaces.

 - Floss at least once a day.